datacenter/empirical-traffic-gen/README.md

+# What is this?

-This is a simple client-server application for generating user defined traffic patterns.
+This is a simple client/server application for generating user defined traffic patterns.

 The server is simple: It listens for incoming requests on the specified